Error propagation dynamics of velocimetry-based pressure field calculations (2): on the error profile: Calculation of the worst error for pressure reconstruction

 with $\epsilon_p=g$ and $\nabla^2 \epsilon_p = 0$ on $\partial\Omega$, subject to $|\Omega|\|\nabla^2 \epsilon_p\|_{L^2(\Omega)}^2 = 1$.

 The additional boundary condition $\nabla^2\epsilon_p = 0$ is the `natural' boundary condition that arises because the variational formulation is quadratic in the second derivatives of $\epsilon_p$, and we have specified only the first order Dirichlet condition from physical considerations.
-As indicated above, other boundary conditions (other than Dirichlet) will result in a different type of natural boundary condition as listed in table~\ref{tab:BCs} (see \cite{Gelfand1991}).
+As indicated above, other boundary conditions (other than Dirichlet BCs) will result in a different type of natural boundary conditions as listed in table~\ref{tab:BCs} (see also \citet{Gelfand1991}).

 Equation~\eqref{eq:4thOrderGeneral} is the same as the eigenvalue problem that arises as the characteristic equation of transverse vibration of beams or plates \cite{timoshenko1937vibration}.
-Thus as long as the boundary conditions are prescribed carefully (as they are for the Dirichlet case studied here) we are guaranteed that there is a countable number of solutions to this system with corresponding eigenvalues $\mu_k = -\frac{1}{\lambda_k} > 0$.
-The smallest of these eigenvalues $\mu_1$ and corresponding eigenfunction yield the maximal field for $Ar$.
-Thus the worst error profile is indeed determined by the fundamental features of the flow domain (i.e., dimension, size and shape of the domain, and the type of boundary conditions), see also \cite{Pan2016Error}).
+Thus, as long as the boundary conditions are prescribed carefully, i.e. the operator remains self-adjoint (as they are for the Dirichlet case specified here), we are guaranteed that there is a countable number of solutions to this system with corresponding natural frequencies $\beta_n = \sqrt[4]{-\lambda_n^{-1}}$, where $\lambda_n>0, n = 1,2,3...$ are the eigenvalues.
+The smallest of these eigenvalues $-\lambda_1^{-1}$ and corresponding eigenfunction yield the desired profile $\epsilon^*_f$, which is the worst error in the data and leads to the highest possible error amplification ratio $Ar^*$.
+In other words, the worst error in the data field is the eigenfunction (or the principle mode) that is associated with the first eigenvalue, and this worst error in the data field will be amplified most and leads to highest possible $Ar$, which is $Ar^*$.
+Fundamental features of the flow domain (i.e., dimension, size and shape of the domain, and the configuration of BCs) determine the eigenvalue (see also \citet{Pan2016Error}).
+Thus, the worst error profile in the data ($\epsilon^*_f$) is indeed determined by the fundamental features of the flow domain.
+Similarly, the second worst error is associated with the second eigenvalue ($-\lambda_2^{-1}$), which is larger than the first eigenvalue ($-\lambda_2^{-1}>-\lambda_1^{-1}$) and leads to the second largest $Ar$.
+The corresponding eigenfunction has higher spatial frequency, and yields a value of $Ar$ that is lower than the worst error, and so on for the third worst error.
+This analysis lends insight into how the error propagation is affected by spatial frequency of error in the data, which will be discussed in later sections.